What you will study

 A tutor will support you throughout your studies.
 They will provide advice on the appropriateness of your research plans, choice of methodology, literature review and support you through the writing up process.
 Your tutor's comments on your written work will be a key part of your teaching for the module, as well as a way of monitoring your progress.

 During the module you'll produce four pieces of written work before submitting the dissertation itself.
 The first will be a draft of your research proposal on which you will receive feedback from your tutor.
 The second will enable you to explore different research methods.
 The third will be your final research proposal which must be approved by the W800 Board.
-The fourth piece of work will be a draft section of your dissertation.
+The fourth piece of work will be a draft chapter of your dissertation.
 The fifth and final piece of work is the dissertation itself which will be marked by two tutors.
 Their recommendations will help to determine the result awarded by the Examination and Assessment Board.